Bikram-Gyawali/nodejs-fusion/remoteWork/readme.md

 $ npm start
 ````

-## Before you run the app :
+## Before you run the server :
-Get API from https://bscscan.com/ store it as API_KEY=YOUR API KEY HERE in .env file (create yours) and store mongodb uri as DB=YOUR_URI
+Get API from https://bscscan.com/ store it as API_KEY=(YOUR API KEY HERE) . in .env file (create yours) at root level folder and store mongodb uri as DB=YOUR_URI

 Also follow as mentioned below :
 In the `utils/addressList.js` file you can put your required